Effect of Measurement Backaction on Quantum Clock Precision Studied with a Superconducting Circuit: Abstract

 \section{Abstract}

-We demonstrate a quantum clock, near zero temperature, driven in part by entropy reduction through measurement, and necessarily subject to quantum noise.
-The experimental setup is a superconducting transmon qubit dispersively coupled to an open co-planar resonator.
-The cavity and qubit are driven by coherent fields and the cavity output is monitored with a quantum noise-limited amplifier.
-When the continuous measurement is weak, it induces sustained coherent oscillations (with fluctuating period) in the conditional moments.
-Strong continuous measurement leads to an incoherent cycle of quantum jumps.
-Both regimes constitute a clock with a signal extracted from the observed measurement current.
-This signal is analysed to demonstrate the relation between clock period noise and dissipated power for measurement driven quantum clocks.
-We show that a good clock requires high rates of energy dissipation and entropy generation.
+We theoretically and experimentally study the precision of a quantum clock near zero temperature, explicitly accounting for the effect of continuous measurement.
+The clock is created by a superconducting transmon qubit dispersively coupled to an open coplanar resonator.
+The cavity and qubit are driven by coherent fields, and the cavity output is monitored with a quantum-noise-limited amplifier.
+When the continuous measurement is weak, it induces persistent coherent oscillations (with fluctuating periods) in the conditional moments of the qubit's energy probability distribution, which are manifest in the output of the resonator.
+On the other hand, strong continuous measurement leads to an incoherent cycle of quantum jumps.
+We theoretically find an equality for the precision of the clock in each regime.
+Independently from the equalities, we derive a kinetic uncertainty relation for the precision, and find that both equalities satisfy this uncertainty relation.
+Finally, we experimentally verify that our quantum clock obeys the kinetic uncertainty relation for the precision, thus making an explicit link between the (kinetic) thermodynamic behavior of the clock and its precision, and achieving an experimental test of a kinetic uncertainty relation in the quantum domain.